project-chip/connectedhomeip/docs/BUG_REPORT.md

 look like
 `Failed to commission nrf board using chip-tool running on linux.
 Used build on SHA abcde...`.
-This provides basic information (use nrf board, use chip-tool on linux, default build) that can get started.
+This provides basic information (use nrf board, use chip-tool on linux, default build) to get started.
 Beyond that, you can refine if more items seem
 relevant:

 -   `Tested on TE9` or `Tested on interop branch xyz` gives a build reference